Wrapped BNB (WBNB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped BNB Historical Price

-According to the latest data gathered on Wrapped BNB live price page, the current price of Wrapped BNB is 600.36USD.
-The circulating supply of Wrapped BNB(WBNB) is 1.46M WBNB , giving it a market capitalization of $876.52M.
+According to the latest data gathered on Wrapped BNB live price page, the current price of Wrapped BNB is 615.85USD.
+The circulating supply of Wrapped BNB(WBNB) is 1.41M WBNB , giving it a market capitalization of $867.54M.

 The Wrapped BNB Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WBNB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.